brissone/moodle-qtype_musictheory/README.txt

 How to install:

-1) Copy the "musictheory" folder into the following folder: moodle/question/type.
+1) Copy the contents of this folder into the following folder: moodle/question/type/musictheory.
 2) Load the "Notifications" page on the Moodle home page - this will create database tables used by the question type.